OpenCovidTrace/octrace-android/README.md

-# octrace-android
-OpenCovidTrace iOS App
+# OpenCovidTrace Android App

+**Work in progress!**
+Android version is not yet fully implemented...